 Minimum wage country profile for The Netherlands

-This profile describes how minimum wages are regulated and set in EU countries and Norway.
+These profiles describe how minimum wages are regulated and set.
+They are available for all EU countries and Norway.

 This profile describes how minimum wages are regulated and set in the Netherlands.
 It can be read as background information for Eurofound’s annual review of minimum wage setting series.
 The Netherlands has a national statutory minimum wage (minimumloon), which is (almost) universally applicable.